Avinash104/WebNovel-App/webnovel-app/README.md

 ### For Readers:

-- **Subscription System**: Subscribe to individual stories and access advanced chapters.
+- **Subscription System with Stripe**: Subscribe to individual stories and access advanced chapters.
+- **Stripe Webhook Implementation**: Subscription and purchases can reply on stripe webhook for payment confirmation, creating a reliable and failsafe method to pay online.
 - **Support Authors**: Buy early access and directly support your favorite authors.

 ### General: